rubyonjets/jets/docs/_docs/rails-support.md

 ## Rails with Jets vs Straight Jets

 Generally, it is recommended you run Jets application directly instead of Afterburner mode.
 Though mostly hidden from a user perspective, there is overhead associated and extra obfuscation with Jets Afterburner.
-For more details, please read through the [Mega Mode Docs]({% link _docs/rails/megamode.md %}).
+This [Mega Mode Post](https://blog.boltops.com/2018/11/03/jets-mega-mode-run-rails-on-aws-lambda) may help.

 When you run a Jets application natively, you also get access to the full power of Jets.
 Some examples are [Jobs]({% link _docs/jobs.md %}), [Events]({% link _docs/events.md %}), and [IAM Policies]({% link _docs/iam-policies.md %}).